 Transcending

-language barriers to environmental science.
+language barriers to environmental science

-Tapping into non-English-language science for the conservation of global biodiversity
+Tapping into non-English science for biodiversity conservation

 Non-English-language science can fill gaps in English-language science